 - Place a large skillet over medium-high heat.
 Cook the bacon until crispy, flipping once or twice, about 8 minutes.
 Remove to a paper towel-lined plate to drain.
 Once cooled, crumble into small pieces.

 - Add the butter to the same skillet with any leftover bacon grease.
 Then, add the onion slices and cook until the onions begin to brown, about 5 to 8 minutes.

 - Reduce the heat to medium and continue to cook for another 15 to 20 minutes until the onions have caramelized and are soft and golden brown.

 - While the onions are cooking, bring a large pot of water to a boil and season the water generously with salt.

-- Add your pasta to the water and cook according to package directions until al dente.
-Drain the pasta and immediately douse the pasta in cold water to stop the cooking and cool it down.
-Drain the pasta.
+- Add the rotini to the water and cook according to package directions until al dente.
+Drain the pasta and immediately run under cold water to stop the cooking and cool it down.

 - Pour the pasta into a large mixing bowl.
-Add the caramelized onions, chicken, and cheese.
+Add the bacon, caramelized onions, chicken, cheese, and roasted red peppers.
 Toss to combine.

 - Pour the dressing over the ingredients in the bowl.
 Gently mix until everything is well coated.

 - Cover the bowl and refrigerate until ready to serve (up to 6 hours ahead of time).
 You could serve this pasta salad as soon as everything is mixed if you don't mind things being warm.